aiven/aiven-docs/docs/products/clickhouse/howto/query-databases.md

 ### When to use the play UI

-Use the play UI if you want to run requests using a non-default user or if you expect a large size of the response.
+Use the play UI to run requests using a non-default user or if you expect a large size of the response.

 ### Use the play UI